- Organization Overview

-Maybe I'll go next, maybe set a very local level just within the lab.
-So I think people kind of describe maybe at university level, you know, what, what needs to happen, I think one thing that I recognize, and I think many people in my group recognize is that, you know, like, expectation setting for certainly for students and for postdocs and for staff is is an important aspect of this.
-And people come in with various expectations and having just a group discussion, at least for us around, you know, what is communication look like?
-What do you you know, if someone says something to you, that's, that's, you know, that, that that hits you in, and in a different way than that perhaps it was sent?
+Maybe I'll go next.
+There maybe set a very local level just within the lab.
+So I think people kind of describe maybe at university level, you know, what needs to happen, I think one thing that I recognize, and I think many people in my group recognize is that, you know, like, expectation setting for certainly for students and for postdocs and for staff is an important aspect of this.
+And people come in with various expectations and having just a group discussion, at least for us, around, you know, what is communication look like?
+What do you, you know, if someone says something to you that's, you know, that hits you in a different way than that perhaps it was sent?
 What's the best way to communicate that back?
-And certainly, for small groups, you know, my labs, not very large, this discussion was actually very, very high yield and setting expectations for what communication should look like, and, and, you know, in a collegial way, how do you deal with situations where microaggressions are happening, and how to do that in a normal manner?
+And certainly, for small groups, you know, my labs, not very large, this discussion was actually very, very high yield and setting expectations for what communication should look like, and you know, in a collegial way, how do you deal with situations where microaggressions are happening, and how to do that in a normal manner?
 Again, for small groups, that kind of thing? seems to be pretty high yield properly.

 [Michael Keiser] 21:35